Shoulder Season Kristin Knox Shoulder Season Kristin Knox

 On HABs

-Spring and fall are bookmarks of brief homecoming.
-My little farmhouse liberated from Airbnber’s waits for me, tucked in between the toes of New York’s storied hills.
+Spring and fall bookmark brief moments of homecoming.
+My little farmhouse sits tucked in between the toes of New York’s storied hills.
+Liberated from AirBnb guests, it waits for my return.
 More base than home at this point, the sturdy structure built by the hands of neighbors who still dwell on either side of me, up and down the valley, serves for much of the year as gear storage, waypoint, repository of pasts and perhaps-future lives.
 But in May, a little of June, some of September into November, once again, it’s home.

 The whole way down I-95 from Maine, my salt-streaked Delphin snake-strapped to the Subaru’s roof, I’m eager for it.
 Not just the house with its king size bed with a deliciously firm mattress, but also my so-called homewaters.
 The Hudson riparian zone flows the warm, familiar brackish where I first slalomed bow-draws through waterlilies that raft in the back-eddies.
 But before I can even unload the car, a warning from local paddlers lands in my inbox: HABs—harmful algal blooms—on the Hudson.